 My full name is Charles Sumner Crow IV.
 I was raised in Princeton, New Jersey and moved to New York City for graduate studies in 2003.
-I currently live in northern Brooklyn and work in midtown Manhattan.
+I now spend most of my time living and working in southeast Florida.

 I have worked on the buy-side as an alternative money manager for the majority of my career.
 My primary interest is the generation of market-neutral, absolute returns for institutional investors.
 I generate data-driven investment decisions for long/short, multi-asset class portfolios using modern open source software and machine learning.